 Welcome to The Garmont of Gud Ladeis.
-I am truly thrilled that you’ve decided to stop by the site, as I am passionate about 15th and 16th century Scotland and very excited about exploring this period through history, research, and reenactment.
+I am truly thrilled that you’ve decided to stop by the site.

 What is “The Garmont of Gud Ladeis”?

-I am mother, wife, and professional corporate writer.
-I currently live in Northern Virginia.
-My paternal grandparents arrived from Scotland in the late 1920s.
-I grew up with Scottish food, traditions, culture, and music.
+I currently live on the East Coast of the United States.
+My interests include instrumental and vocal music, history, knitting, spinning, costuming, Scotland, Great Britain, Iceland, Appalachia, urban/suburban homesteading, experimental archeology, and probably a few other things.
+My paternal grandparents arrived from Scotland in the late 1920s and I grew up with Scottish food, traditions, culture, and music.
 I love the Clarsach, Scottish history, Kenneth McKellar and Sir Harry Lauder, among other things.
 (If you want to get choked up, listen to Keep Right On to the End of the Road, and then read about what inspired Sir Harry Lauder to write it).